Jūratė and Kastytis: Synopsis

 The plot greatly varies between the different versions.
 However, the basic facts remain the same.
 The goddess (sometimes described as a mermaid or undine) Jūratė lived under the Baltic Sea in a beautiful amber castle.
-A young fisherman named Kastytis was fishing and she fell in love with the handsome young fisherman.
-They spent happy times in the castle, but the thunder god, Perkūnas, found out that the goddess had fallen in love with Kastytis, a mortal man.
-He became furious and struck the amber castle.
+She fell in love with a handsome young fisherman named Kastytis fishing there.
+They spent happy times in the castle.
+When the thunder god, Perkūnas, learned that the goddess had fallen in love with a mortal man he became furious and struck the amber castle.
 It exploded into millions of pieces.
-According to legend, that is why pieces of amber come ashore after a storm on the Baltic Sea.
+According to legend, that is why pieces of amber wash ashore after storms on the Baltic Sea.

 Jūratė rescued Kastytis from drowning in a storm.
 According to other variations, Kastytis was killed by Perkūnas and Jūratė mourns him to this day.
 Her tear drops are amber pieces washed ashore and one could hear her sad voice in a stormy sea.
 Sometimes it is said that Kastytis is from Šventoji, north of Palanga.